Vyral/kwasi-bowie/_posts/2020-07-08-whats-the-big-deal-about-virtual-open-houses.md

 <p style="text-align: center;"><em>Virtual open houses and tours allow you to show your home to anyone.</em></p>

-Have you seen a virtual open house? **At 0:30 in the video above, you can see a virtual 3D Matterport video.** I made this video years ago and talked about how it would be a game-changer, and here we are during a health crisis, and that is more true than ever.
+Have you seen a virtual open house? **At 0:30 in the video above, you can see a virtual 3D Matterport video.** I made this video in <a href="https://youtu.be/U8dqIEl4bQw">December of '16</a> and talked about how it would be a game-changer, and here we are during a health crisis, and that is more true than ever.

 Since I’ve been doing virtual tours for years, I know the best practices and what people want to see.
 These help you walk through the home as if you’re physically there.
 Years ago we graduated from flip camera tours to high-production videos and 3D tours.
 What’s right for your house&#151;video or 3D tours?&nbsp;